sonya75/EvonyAmuletSpinner/proxy-version/release/readme.md

-Download the zip file and run amuletapp.exe to use it.
+Download the rar file, extract it and run amuletapp.exe to use it.